 - Always trim the wick to 1/4 inch before burning to prevent smoking.
 And burn votive candles for at least 1 hour at a time to prevent drowning the wick.

-The joy of making paper wrapped votive candles was something I only discovered this year.
-Max and Una made some for teachers’ gifts, and I made a whole bunch of candles for a party.
+The joy of making paper-wrapped votive candles is so fun.
+Max and Una have made for teachers’ gifts, and I made a whole bunch for a party.